ShenCiao/CialloVulkan/README.md

 Each individual feature above doesn't make too much sense for end users:

-- Label to fill?
+>- Label to fill?
 Clicking around with paint bucket tool is convenient enough;
-- GPU brush engines?
+>- GPU brush engines?
 Why bothering with very few brushes?
 There are so many seasoned brushes in Photoshop, Clip Studio Paint, Affinity or Krita.
-- Curve binding?
+>- Curve binding?
 Just use a bezier curve vector software like Illustrator or Inkscape.

-Only the integration of these three can make a brand new experience for users.
+Only the integration of above three features can make a brand new experience for users.
 Star on Ciallo and see more on this amazing toolset in the future.

 ## Working Progress